jlangch/venice/doc/readme/ext-ring.md

         :headers { "Content-Type" "text/plain; charset=utf-8" }
         :body "File not found" } )))

-;; A route is defined by a HTTP verb, a URI filter and a handle ;; function.
+;; A route is defined by a HTTP verb, a URI filter and a handle function.
-;; If multiple routes match the route with the longest URI filter ;; will be chosen
+;; If multiple routes match the route with the longest URI filter will be ;; chosen.
 (def routes [
   [:get "/**"                   hello-world-handler]
   [:get "/test"                 test-handler]